NatronGitHub/Natron/Documentation/source/guide/tutorials-imagesequence.rst

 - Use TIFF/PNG image as sequence in the timeline.
 - Then Render with this newly created prores 4444 profile.

-A Tutorial on PRORES in LINUX by CGVIRUS: https://youtu.be/oBiaBYthZSo
+A tutorial on PRORES in LINUX by CGVIRUS: https://youtu.be/oBiaBYthZSo

-It can be done with Adobe Premiere/avid/fcpx/resolve etc as well by importing TIFF/PNG as sequence and render as MOV prores 4444.
+It can be done with Adobe Premiere/Avid/Fcpx/Resolve etc as well by importing TIFF/PNG as sequence and render as MOV prores 4444.

 DaVinci Resolve, Adobe Premiere etc
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~